Guys and Dolls (film): Cast

 Robert Alda had originated the role of Sky Masterson on Broadway in 1950.
-For the movie, Gene Kelly at first, seemed a serious candidate for the part.
-Still, it went to Marlon Brando, partly because Metro-Goldwyn-Mayer would not loan Kelly for the production, and because Goldwyn wanted to cast Brando, the world's biggest box office draw by a wide margin at that time.
+For the movie, Gene Kelly at first seemed a serious candidate for the part.
+Ultimately, it went to Marlon Brando, partly because Metro-Goldwyn-Mayer would not loan Kelly for the production, but also because Goldwyn wanted to cast Brando, the world's biggest box office draw by a wide margin at that time.
 Ironically, the film ended up being distributed by MGM, Kelly's home studio.
-Frank Sinatra had coveted the role of Sky Masterson, and his relations with Brando were strained.
-Hollywood critic James Bacon quotes Sinatra telling director Joe Mankiewicz, "When Mumbles is through rehearsing, I'll come out."
+Frank Sinatra had coveted the role of Sky Masterson and his relations with Brando were strained.
+Hollywood critic James Bacon quotes Sinatra telling Mankiewicz, "When Mumbles is through rehearsing, I'll come out."
 Sinatra had been considered for the role of Terry Malloy in On the Waterfront; both roles went to Brando.

-Because Betty Grable was not available to play Miss Adelaide, Goldwyn cast Vivian Blaine, who had originated the role on stage.
-Marilyn Monroe had wanted the part of Adelaide, but a telephone request from her did not influence Joe Mankiewicz, who wanted Blaine from the original production.
+Initially, Betty Grable was considered to play the role of Miss Adelaide.
+However, Grable was not available, which led Goldwyn to cast Vivian Blaine, who had originated the role on stage.
+Marilyn Monroe had wanted the part of Adelaide, but a telephone request from her did not influence Mankiewicz, who wanted Blaine from the original production.
 In addition to Blaine, Stubby Kaye, B.S.
 Pully, and Johnny Silver all repeated their Broadway roles in the film.

 Goldwyn wanted Grace Kelly for Sarah Brown, the Save-a-Soul sister.
 When she turned the part down because of other commitments, Goldwyn contacted Deborah Kerr, who was unavailable.
 The third choice was Jean Simmons, who had played opposite Brando in Désirée.
 Goldwyn was surprised by Simmons's sweet voice and strong acting and ultimately believed the love story worked better in the film than on stage.
 "I'm so happy," he said after seeing the rushes one day, "that I couldn't get Grace Kelly."
-Director Joe Mankiewicz later called Simmons "the dream...a fantastically talented and enormously underestimated girl.
+Mankiewicz later called Simmons "the dream...a fantastically talented and enormously underestimated girl.
 In terms of talent, Jean Simmons is so many heads and shoulders above most of her contemporaries, one wonders why she didn't become the great star she could have been."